-With these figures, news traders can take advantage of higher price volatility by determining if the outlook for a country’s currency is good or bad, which will impact the demand of a given currency.
+With these figures, news traders can take advantage of higher price volatility by determining if the outlook for a country’s currency is good or bad, which will impact the demand for a given currency.

-2# Fundamental strategy: Currency carry trading
+#2 fundamental strategy: currency carry trading

-How to use technical trading?
+How to use technical analysis

-Charts are the best way to visualise past prices and recognise trading patterns, which can give hints about future price movements if the situation repeats itself.
+Charts are the best way to visualise past prices and recognise patterns, which can give hints about future price movements if the situation repeats itself.

 - Prices discount all available information